nimaafshar/metadamagenet/README.md

 Dice loss is calculated globally over each mini-batch.
 For multiclass cases, the loss value of each class (channel) is calculated individually, and their average is used as the final loss.
 Two activation functions can be applied to model outputs before calculating dice loss: *sigmoid* and *softmax*.
-Softmax makes the denominator of the final loss function constant and thus has less effect on the model's training though it makes better sense.
+Softmax makes the denominator of the final loss function constant and thus has less effect on the model's training, though it makes better sense.

 **Cross Entropy Loss**[^cross-entropy]